top of page

 Highly Nutritious

-Chlorella is sometimes used as a vegan supplement because it has the highest chlorophyll content (6).
-Aside from being the richest source of chlorophyll, chlorella has many different nutritional values; hence it is considered a superfood.
+Chlorella is a supplement often used by vegans because it has the highest natural chlorophyll content (6).
+Aside from being the richest source of chlorophyll, chlorella has many different nutritional values.
 Although the nutritional content varies depending on growing conditions, it typically contains small amounts of magnesium, zinc, copper, potassium, calcium, folic acid, and other B vitamins (7).
 Chlorella is rich in the following nutrients:

 • Complete protein (8)